 Waterproof plastic/zip lock bags – These are very useful to keep the water out of your kit and clothes.
 You can line your rucksack with a bin/garbage bag and have smaller bags for clothes and items like your camera.

-Sleeping bag or sleeping sheet – A light sleeping bag is recommended – the temperature rarely drops below about 20 degrees.
+Sleeping bag or sleeping sheet – A light sleeping bag or travel sheet is recommended – the temperature rarely drops below about 20 degrees.

 Waterproof jacket – Rainfall is heavy in this part of the world, so a plastic poncho or lightweight rainjacket is invaluable.
 Expensive heavyweight Gore-Tex raincoats are not recommended – they are hot and may get snagged and torn